-Minor revisions, such as Project personnel contact details, will be required on a regular basis and will be considered minor version edits.
+Minor revisions, such as Project personnel contact details, may be required on a regular basis and will be considered minor version edits.
 Major revision edits caused by Project scope changes will require a version update and resubmission to the Mackenzie Valley Land and Water Board (MVLWB).
+Furthermore, this WMP will be reviewed annually with any required revisions submitted to the MVLWB for approval.
 The PEL or designate will be responsible for WMP revision updates and changes.